loomnetwork/plasma-cash/FullSpec.md

 2. Event handlers: Functionality to make a callback to a function whenever a certain type of event gets emitted from RootChain.sol.

+This is discussed in more detail in the [Block Structure](#block-structure) section below.

 ## Data Types

 _All data type sizes (i.e uint64, uint8 etc) are preliminary and may change_.

 ### `Transaction`: